eswan18/ethanswan.com/_coffee_shops/coffee_emporium.md

 rating: 2
 ---

-While in most aspects Coffee Emporium is an above average coffee shop, its stunningly terrible internet situation is simply too much to overcome.
+While in most aspects Coffee Emporium is an above average coffee shop, its stunningly bad internet situation is simply too much to overcome.
-At the Hyde Park location, you are allotted wifi in 45 minute increments, as if internet were a finite commodity.
+At the Hyde Park location, you are allotted wifi in 45 minute increments (so you don't accidentally use up all the internet?).
-But not only are you subjected to cyberspace rationing, the wifi speed is so bad that you would be better off tethering to your phone.
+And if that isn't irritating enough, the wifi speed is slow enough as to be considered unusable.
 <br><br>
 There is more I could say about Coffee Emporium, and most of it is positive.
 But it doesn’t matter because a place without internet is basically the wilderness.